Mindfulness myths explained

 It is certainly beneficial to have a peaceful area to practice mindfulness, especially for a beginner.
 Sitting in a quiet space, away from all the bustling of life can make it easier to concentrate on the space you are occupying and your body and feelings than if you were in busier surroundings.
 However, you can also incorporate mindfulness into your day by being mindful of any sensation.

-For instance, when you’re walking upstairs appreciate how the bannister feels under your hand, when you sit in a chair think about where on your body the chair is touching or when you leave an area or a room look behind you and notice where you’ve been then where you are going.
+For instance, when you’re walking upstairs appreciate how the banister feels under your hand, when you sit in a chair think about where on your body the chair is touching or when you leave an area or a room look behind you and notice where you’ve been then where you are going.

 Eugene explains “we need to wake up to the sights and sounds of the present moment; being aware when things happen helps us to understand and appreciate more.”

-Is our mental wellbeing only affected by mindfulness?
+Is our mental well-being only affected by mindfulness?

 Along with being beneficial for our minds, mindfulness may play a part in helping with physical conditions such as heart disease, IBS, chronic pain and addiction.
-Learn more about the health benefits of mindfulness.

 Can mindfulness make rapid gains?